Have you ever heard the saying that “time is money”?

 Increase The Efficiency Of Your Business

-As we’ve already mentioned, any manufacturing plant has a laser-like focus on increasing efficiency.
+As we’ve already mentioned, any manufacturing plant has a laser-like focus on increasing its efficiency.
 Every little thing matters!

 - Large loads of garbage can be thrown into a self-dumping hopper, loaded onto a forklift, and dumped, rather than small load after small load being taken out by employees.